 - Showing initial excitement about food but then not actually eating

 - Chewing cud less than usual (if you are concerned, you can listen to their rumen and count rumen contractions which will give you important information to share with your veterinarian.
-To learn how to do this, check out How To Conduct A Goat Health Exam and scroll down to “Check Their Rumen”)
+To learn how to do this, check out How To Conduct A Goat Health Check and scroll down to “Check Their Rumen”)

 - Not drinking water or being excessively thirsty